 Rowing uses oars to propel a boat across the water and is one of the earliest forms of transportation.
-It's a great way to build teamwork and skill.
+It is a great way to build teamwork and skill.
 Beginners can start rowing in a stable boat on flat water.
 Most Daisies do not have the reach needed to row a standard rowboat.
-Daisies may use basic row boats only if they have an adult in the boat with them.
-Interested rowers can progress to competitive "crew" racing, or specialized rowing, like Venetian gondolas.
+Daisies may use basic rowboats only if they have an adult in the boat with them.
+Interested rowers can progress to competitive "crew" racing, or specialized rowing in boats such as Venetian gondolas.
 Currents, waves, rapids, and wind affect conditions.
-Those conditions and type of boat will determine what is appropriate for your troop.
-See the Paddling and Rowing Sports-Master Progression Chart in Safety Activity Checkpoints 2020.
+Those conditions and the type of boat will determine what is appropriate for your troop.
+See Paddling and Rowing Sports-Master Progression Chart.

-Most rowing is done on flat water with little or no current, like a lake, calm river, or pond.
+Most rowing is done on flat water with little or no current, such as a lake, calm river, or pond.
 Oceans and rivers can be suitable if rowers have advanced instruction and skills.
 Consult local experts or your council for suggestions.

 You can learn a lot about rowing online.
-You should learn basic skills from an expert, but it's fun to discover gear options, places to go, and cool tips.
+You should learn basic skills from an expert, but it is fun to discover gear options, places to go, and cool tips.
 Check out the basics at U.S. Rowing.